itisyb/wisprarch/docs/installation.md

 ### Text Injection Setup

-ChezWizper requires a text injection method.
+Audetic requires a text injection method.
 See the [Text Injection Setup Guide](./text-injection-setup.md) for detailed configuration.

 **Quick setup for ydotool (recommended):**